 - Are over-the-counter collections consistently done (for insurance co-pays, etc.)

-- Does the practice have two or more fee schedules due to the restrictions of a managed care plan?
-If so, how well are the different schedules managed by the front desk staff?
+- Does the practice maintain two or more fee schedules due to managed care plan restrictions?
+If so, how well is this managed by the front desk staff?

-- When did the selling doctor last increase his/her fees and by how much?
+- When did the selling Dr. last increase his/her fees and by how much?

-- Has the selling doctor informed his/her staff of the practice sell?
+- Has the selling Dr. informed his/her staff of the practice sell?

-- Have you interviewed all or some of the staff that will be staying on?
+- Have you interviewed all or some of the staff you may inherit?

 - Do you have a transition plan for what you will do about salary increases, paid vacations, working days/hours, sick time policy, etc.